Abu Bakar Ba'asyir: Subsequent acknowledgement of Pancasila

-On 1 August 2022, a viral video went viral to the public.
-In the video, Bashir acknowledged his wrongs and apparently acknowledging Pancasila as national ideology after years disavowed it.
-His son, Abdul Rochim acknowledged that the video is original and made 3 to 4 months prior went viral.
-His son claimed that Bashir already accepted Pancasila but do not agree with groups or teachings that clashed Pancasila with Islam.
+On 1 August 2022, a video went viral to the public.
+In the video, Bashir acknowledged his wrongs and apparently acknowledging Pancasila as the national ideology after years of disavowing it.
+His son, Abdul Rochim acknowledged that the video is original and was made 3 to 4 months prior to going viral.
+His son claimed that Bashir already accepted Pancasila but did not agree with groups or teachings that clashed Pancasila with Islam.
 However in 20 August 2022, he changed his mind and said that while he agreed on the first principle of Pancasila’s “Belief in the Almighty God”, he expressed his rejection of those who did not use ‘Godly’ laws as the form of the country’s governance and neglected the use of non-religious ‘man made’ laws in a system of democracy.
 He further added that Indonesia is a 'taghut country'.
 The 'Thaghut country' is a state that does not follow Allah's orders.
-He said that since Soekarno's time, the law of monotheism had been discarded in Indonesia.
+He said that since Sukarno's time, the law of monotheism had been discarded in Indonesia.
 What is enforced in Indonesia is the law of shirk, namely democracy.
 "What we have to do now is work hard to make Indonesia implement Islamic law because Indonesia is actually supposed to be an Islamic state.
 But successive governments have not been willing to implement it," the cleric said.